Stage 1: Milngavie to Drymen

-We book ensuite rooms as standard.
-If there are no ensuite rooms available in an overnight location, we may book a room with shared facilities, but we would always inform you in advance if this was the case.
+We book en suite rooms as standard.
+If there are no en suite rooms available in an overnight location, we may book a room with shared facilities, but we will always inform you in advance if this was the case.

 We will always try and accommodate you at the locations detailed in your itinerary.
-Occasionally, because of limited availability, we may have to accommodate you at an alternative location.
-In the unlikely event that we have to accommodate you elsewhere we will advise you of this before confirming your booking and arrange transfers to and from your overnight accommodation at our expense.
+Occasionally, because of limited availability, there is the option to be accommodated at an alternative location.
+In the unlikely event that we have to accommodate you elsewhere, we will advise you of this before confirming your booking.
+In this case we can amend your trip dates or arrange transfers to and from an alternative overnight accommodation (supplement payable).

 Single Rooms & Solo Walkers